 “Due dispatch” can be roughly translated to “as per the company’s normal operating procedures.”
 This does not exactly give you a specific schedule you can hang your hat on!

-Many variables can delay delivery of a shipment, including:
+Many variables can delay the delivery of a shipment, including:

 Different service levels at different rates